-Flying at trim speed (hands-up), the Rush 5 will achieve its 'best glide' speed for still air.
+Flying at trim speed (hands-up), the Delta 3 will achieve its 'best glide' speed for still air.
 You should fly at this speed when gliding downwind or when the air is not excessively sinking.
-For better penetration in headwinds and improved glide performance in sinking air, crosswinds or headwinds, you should fly faster than trim speed using the accelerator system.
+For better penetration in headwinds and improved glide performance in sinking air, crosswinds or headwinds, you should fly faster than trim speed by using the accelerator system.
 Using up to half bar does not degrade the glide angle or stability significantly and will improve your flying performance.
 You will reach the next thermal faster and higher.
-At full speed the Rush 5 is stable, however we recommend that you do not fly at full speed close to the ground or in turbulent air.
+At full speed the Delta 3 is stable; however we recommend that you do not fly at full speed close to the ground or in turbulent air.